Text by CLOT Magazine

-Displuvium is an installation developed with Designer Renaud Defrancesco that takes the form of a pool filled with water.
+Displuvium is an installation developed by Designer Renaud Defrancesco that takes the form of a pool filled with water.
 It examines the human desire to control our natural environment, particularly meteorological phenomena.
-To go further with their research about nature, technology and control, Fragmentin decided to create a piece about weather modifications and more especially the controversial practice known as “cloud seeding”.
-‘Since the late 1940s, several entities – governmental and otherwise – have chemically intervened on clouds to influence rainfall.
-It can prevent hail from ruining crops, relieve periods of severe drought, intensify showers over strategic areas in the context of military conflicts and even prevent rain from falling on the proverbial parade.’
+To go further with their research about nature, technology and control, Fragmentin created a piece about weather modifications, especially the controversial practice known as “cloud seeding”.
+Since the late 1940s, several governmental and otherwise entities have chemically intervened on clouds to influence rainfall.
+It can prevent hail from ruining crops, relieve periods of severe drought, intensify showers over strategic areas in the context of military conflicts and even prevent rain from falling on the proverbial parade.
 Colombini continues.
-Their position as artists is not to decide whether is right or wrong to use such technology but rather to create an opportunity to reflect on this topic.
+Their position as artists is not to decide whether it is right or wrong to use such technology but rather to create an opportunity to reflect on this topic.

 The inspiration for the shape of the installation came from the role of fountains and water basins throughout history, especially in Ancient Rome, where wealthy households enclosed an atrium displuvium – a semi-covered central room, typically surrounded by porticoes -.
 While the intellectual process lies at the core of the rhythm of the rain.
-‘Is there a special algorithm that makes rain look like rain.
+Is there a special algorithm that makes rain look like rain.
 If we recreate artificial rain, will it still look like rain to the visitors?
 Is the visitor able to perceive the gradual transformation of the rain’s rhythms?
-When does seemingly natural rainfall reveal itself as a controlled and artificially created downpour?,’ they reflect.
-Their installations are conceived as spaces for discussions and they welcome the audience to give their opinions.
+When does seemingly natural rainfall reveal itself as a controlled and artificially created downpour? they reflect.
+Their installations are conceived as spaces for discussions, and they welcome the audience to give their opinions.
 One of their main aims was to make the visitors aware of these practices and critically reflect on cloud seeding practices and the possible impact of future technologies on natural phenomena.

-When looking at the future, after dismounting the installation Artificial Arcadia: measured and adjustable(?) landscapes elaborated in collaboration with Kosmos architects for the 14th edition of the Prague Quadrennial of Performance Design and Space, their plans a short term are to find gallery, festival or museums where to exhibit Displuvium; while on a longer run, we are working on a new VR piece for an Environmental & Land Art Biennale happening in 2020 in the Swiss mountains.
+When looking at the future, after dismounting the installation Artificial Arcadia: measured and adjustable(?) landscapes elaborated in collaboration with Kosmos architects for the 14th edition of the Prague Quadrennial of Performance Design and Space, their plans a short term are to find a gallery, festival or museums where to exhibit Displuvium; while on a longer run, we are working on a new VR piece for an Environmental and Land Art Biennale happening in 2020 in the Swiss mountains.